fiatdao/fiat-subgraph/README.md

 > Remote development requires the `ACCESS_TOKEN` of the created Subgraph.
 > FYI if you want to deploy locally the mainnet config, edit env `NETWORK_CONFIG=mainnet.json` and execute: `yarn run deploy:local`

+### Running tests:
+#### For installation please see: [matchstick](https://github.com/LimeChain/matchstick)
+For more info and documentation: [subgraph](https://github.com/LimeChain/demo-subgraph)

+    `yarn run build` - to create subgraph.yaml
+    `yarn run test` - to run all test files

+TODO: Some of the tests will be completed when it's decided what we do with mocking and contract calls

 # Supported API's - implemented events from contracts:

 - ## [Auction](https://github.com/fiatdao/fiat/blob/main/src/auctions/NoLossCollateralAuction.sol):